Persistent Depressive Disorder in Children

 severe, but more long-lasting (chronic) form of major (clinical) depression.
 But children

 with persistent depressive disorder may also have major depressive episodes at times.

 Depression is a mood disorder that involves a child's body, mood, and thoughts.
 It

 can affect and disrupt eating, sleeping, or thinking patterns.
 It is not the same

-a condition that can be willed or wished away.
+is not a condition that can be willed or wished away.
 Children with a depressive illness

-There are 3 primary types of depression, including:
+There are 3 main types of depression: